litinghong/learn_ci/readme.rst

 ###################
 What is CodeIgniter test
-this file changed by leeth
+this file changed by leeth fix this but #bug issues 102
 ###################

 CodeIgniter is an Application Development Framework - a toolkit - for people